Understanding Adult ADHD: My Journey, the Neuroscience & How Solution-Focused Hypnotherapy Can Support You

 Moving Forward

-If you’ve recently been diagnosed - or suspect ADHD might play a role in your life - you don’t have to figure it all out alone.
+If you’ve recently been diagnosed — or you suspect ADHD may play a part in how you experience the world — you don’t have to figure it all out alone.
 Understanding your brain is the first step.
-From there, small, solution-focused changes can create a ripple effect in every area of life.
+From there, small, solution-focused changes can create a ripple effect in many areas of life.

-Through Solution-Focused Hypnotherapy, I support adults and teens from 16+ to find calmer focus, stronger self-belief, and practical strategies that fit their unique wiring.
+Through Solution-Focused Hypnotherapy, I support adults and teens (16+) to explore calmer focus, stronger self-belief, and practical approaches that feel aligned with the way their brain naturally operates.

 Working Online or In Person

-Some clients enjoy the calm, face-to-face space, while others prefer the flexibility and privacy of online sessions from home.
-Both approaches are equally effective - it’s about finding what feels most comfortable and accessible for you.
+Some clients enjoy the calm, face-to-face space, while others prefer the flexibility and privacy of online sessions.
+Both formats offer a consistent, supportive experience — it simply depends on what feels right for you.

-Whether you’re in Oxfordshire, Buckinghamshire, Northamptonshire or connecting from elsewhere in the UK (or overseas), online hypnotherapy provides the same supportive, professional experience wherever you are.
+Whether you’re in Oxfordshire, Buckinghamshire, Northamptonshire or connecting from elsewhere in the UK (or overseas), online hypnotherapy provides the same welcoming and structured session format wherever you are.

 Bush, G. (2011) ‘Cingulate, frontal, and parietal cortical dysfunction in attention-deficit/hyperactivity disorder’, Biological Psychiatry, 69(12), pp. 1160–1167.